Monday, June 18, 2012

 When an excited friend brought to me the manuscript of Mashingaidze Gomo’s A Fine Madness, at first I thought that there was something unfinished (and spooky too) about it as the jagged lines ran and ran seemingly incongruous.
 But I began to sense that the script was deceptive and I could have been fooled into dropping it.
 I started reading it in the middle of the night and I was alone and I never went to sleep afterwards.
 I felt that the room was peopled by all the heroes and traitors we read about in African History.

-With such works of art, the act of reading becomes a long and wide dream in which you are taken through the paths of human joy and agony, ending in a whirlpool of emotions.
+The act of reading becomes a long and wide dream in which you are taken through the paths of human joy and agony, ending in a whirlpool of emotions.
 You want to curse.
 You want to laugh.
 You want to revenge.
 You want to walk about the room.
 You want to go away and be mad.
 You want to forgive and be forgiven.

 Then I gave the script to a colleague, a professor of Zimbabwean literature.
 He threw the script among his old papers saying, ‘We will see.’
 He was used to many pretenders over the years that showed him things that they called stories.
 Things that ended up eating up one’s time for nothing.
-Then one day the professor came to me in the morning with red eyes and said, ‘I didn’t sleep, last night’.
-It was because he had made the mistake of reading the first pages of A Fine Madness.
+Then one day the professor came to me in the morning with red eyes and said, ‘I didn’t sleep, last night.’
+It was because he had made the mistake of reading the first few pages of A Fine Madness.
 He was not able to stop!

 We were both agreed that this script should be published because A Fine Madness is a charmed, mad and maddening prose poetry in which an armed man snoops into Africa’s history of deprivation and strife to do the painful arithmetic.
 Meanwhile, the Congo civil war of the late 1990’s rages on like a monstrous fire, eating and allowing brother and sister to get eaten by the syphilis of the West’s relentless desire to plunder.
 At the centre of this story is the anger and the question why the West is always at the centre of African conflicts, siding with one side and arming it against the other, as in the 1998 civil war in the Congo.